 An important goal of your corporate travel policy for employees should be to spread awareness about your company’s steps for ensuring travelers’ safety.

 Make sure to include information regarding travel support, travel insurance, emergency contact numbers, etc. A few of your pointers could include information on the following:

 1. Tracking Employees

 Emergencies can occur anytime while your employees are on a business trip.
 Therefore, it is important that you keep track of your employees’ location while they are traveling to intervene and help them in case of an emergency.

 Include how and when the employees will be tracked to ensure their safety during travel while also taking care of privacy.

 While traveling internationally, your employees might need some help navigating the new place.
 For instance, they might need a location-based recommendation about the nearest public transportation.
-Therefore, you need to ensure they have 24/7/365 support.
+Therefore, you need to ensure they have 24/7/365 business travel support.

 Include the contact details of the travel support provider in your travel policy document.
 Additionally, let them know that the support is available through easily accessible modes like chat and calls.